 English language requirements

-You'll need a sufficient level of English to contribute in classes and lectures, and to complete assignments.
-You must demonstrate your English level by supplying the results of a test that we recognise.
-Find out which English language tests we accept.
+You need a sufficient level of English to contribute in classes and lectures, and to complete assignments.

 Students from some countries, such as those that use English as an official language, are exempt from these requirements.
 Find out if your country is exempt by visiting your country's page.

 As you'll probably know already, you'll need a visa to study in the UK, and you'll need an offer of a place with us before you can apply for your visa, so you should apply for a course first.
 You can read more about this on our Visas page.